Corpuscular theory of light: Isaac Newton

 Isaac Newton worked on optics throughout his research career, conducting various experiments and developing hypotheses to explain his results.
 He dismissed Descartes' theory of light because he rejected Descartes’ understanding of space, which derived from it.
 With the publication of Opticks in 1704, Newton for the first time took a clear position supporting a corpuscular interpretation, though it would fall on his followers to systemise the theory.
-In the book, Newton argued that the geometric nature of reflection and refraction of light could only be explained if light were made of particles because waves do not tend to travel in straight lines.